 Well, I’m a big believer in promoting your success far and wide!
 After all, it probably took considerable time and effort to land the opportunity, and so you should absolutely shout about it to make the most of the opportunity.

 Read the article to find out how to promote your press coverage and publicity wins.

 Do heed my word of caution though around sharing copyrighted material.
-Don’t just take a photo or video of your press coverage and share online.
-This would be infringing copyright of the publication concerned and could get you into hot water!
+Don’t just take a photo or video of your press coverage and share it online.
+This would be infringing the copyright of the publication concerned and could get you into hot water!

 Marketing blogs for photographers: Which helped you the most?

 Which of these articles have you found most useful?
 I’d love to know!
 Also, what content would you like me to create in the future?
 Comment below to let me know what you’re stuck on and I’ll do my best to help!

 P.S.
 If you need help with anything PR and marketing content related for your photography business, visit my services page to see how I work with photographers and contact me to have a no-obligation chat.